 grass roots programs

-In March 2021 we launched our second partnership program in North East Tasmania.
+In March 2021, we launched our second partnership program in northeastern Tasmania.

-“Restoring Nature and Communities” is a partnership with North East Bioregional Network, who have a long history of successful eco-restoration projects in this region.
-This is a 20-week program of ecological restoration and best practice land management in the Break O’Day municipality.
-Todd Dudley, President of North East Bioregional Network is managing and training four local community members who have been unemployed.
+“Restoring Nature and Communities” is our partnership with Northeast Bioregional Network, who have a long history of successful eco-restoration projects in this region.
+This is a program of ecological restoration and best practice land management in the Break O’Day municipality.
+Todd Dudley, President of Northeast Bioregional Network is managing and training four local community members who have been long-term unemployed.

 Read the latest